-The Local Workforce Development Board [hereinafter referred to as the LCWDB] oversees the eight counties designated as Area 14.
-The Board is composed of business leaders throughout the area, public agency leaders and other required partners as required by WIOA law.
+The Local Workforce Development Board [hereinafter referred to as the LCWDB] oversees the eight counties designated as LWDA14.
+The Board is composed of business leaders throughout the area, public agency leaders and other required partners by WIOA law.
 Private sector leaders constitute a majority of the membership.

-The mission of WDB is to develop and maintain partnerships that make employment resources accessible to job seekers and employers.
+The mission of LCWDB is to develop and maintain partnerships that make employment resources accessible to job seekers and employers.
 We are committed to building a world-classed workforce system designed to meet the needs of our employers and the employment needs of Lower Chattahoochee Georgians.